How Much Protein Should You Eat Each Day? (Optimal Intake)

 It’s simple.
 If the two individuals in the above example use their total body weight to calculate optimal protein intake, the obese 250-lb person will consume significantly more protein despite having less lean body mass.

-It’s more sensible to base your protein needs off lean body mass instead of total body weight since excess fat tissue (i.e., white adipose tissue) is not metabolically demanding.
+It’s more sensible to base your protein needs on lean body mass instead of total body weight since excess fat tissue (i.e., white adipose tissue) is not metabolically demanding.
 People who are obese/overweight will overestimate their actual protein needs if they use total body weight as the starting parameter.

 Are High-Protein Diets Harmful?

-Arguably the most pervasive myth about high-protein diets is that they are harmful and unhealthy.
+The most pervasive myth about high-protein diets is that they are harmful and unhealthy.

-Well, no. Just no.
+Well, no—just no.

 The myth that high-protein diets are harmful stems from the fact that the kidneys filter nitrogenous waste (which comes predominantly from amino acids in protein).
 While that is true, high-protein diets are not harmful to the kidneys in healthy individuals.
-They can, however, be dangerous if you have preexisting renal issues because your body won’t be able to properly eliminate urea, ammonia, creatinine, and other nitrogenous byproducts.

 An article published in Nutrition & Metabolism concludes: